310th Space Wing: Cold War

 The 310th Bombardment Wing was activated in 1952 as a Strategic Air Command unit, receiving Boeing B-29 Superfortress bombardment training from 90th Bombardment Wing, April–August 1952.
 From February through May 1953, the 310th Bomb Wing provided bombardment training to the 40th Bombardment Wing.

 The wing replaced the propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing medium bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
-It participated in SAC REFLEX deployments, deploying to RAF Upper Heyford 10 March – 8 June 1955, and at RAF Greenham Common, 3 October 1956 – 9 January 1957, both in the United Kingdom.
+It participated in SAC Operation Reflex deployments, deploying to RAF Upper Heyford 10 March – 8 June 1955, and at RAF Greenham Common, 3 October 1956 – 9 January 1957, both in the United Kingdom.

 The wing gained a strategic missile squadron in April 1961.
 First CGM-16 Atlas missiles went on alert in September 1962.
 In the early 1960s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
 B-47s began being sent to AMARC at Davis–Monthan in early 1965; was inactivated in late June.